edbentley/replay/website/docs/sprites.md

 #### Additional Parameters

 - `state`: The current state of the Sprite.
-- `extrapolateFactor`: A value between 0 and 1 representing how much time has passed before the next frame is scheduled.
+- `extrapolateFactor`: A value between -0.5 and 0.5 representing how much time has passed or overshot on the frame.
 See [Game Loop](game-loop.md) for more.

 ### `renderP`